dileepajj/DJ_Project/README.md

 standard deep learning architectures like VGG16, VGG19, ResNet50, and DenseNet121, with
 transfer learning and fully connected layers appended to a shared convolutional base. </li>
 <li>Additionally, a fully trainable MTL model without transfer learning was developed for
-benchmarking. </li></ul>
+benchmarking. </li>

-Results highlight that MTL models with VGG16 convolutional base tend to outperform STL based models in both accuracy and F1-scores, for age group, gender and race classifications of UTKFace data.
-The best MTL model, utilizing a VGG16 base with ImageNet weights, achieved test accuracies of 92.5%, 98.2%, and 95% for age group, gender, and race, respectively.
-Using VGGFace weights yielded comparable classification performance with 91.8% for age group, 97.9% for gender and 95.6% for race.
-Partially frozen MTL-VGG models, incorporating gender embeddings with gating or attention mechanisms, demonstrated competitive performance with significantly reduced parameter counts.
-Overall, the MTL approach not only improves performance but also reduces the computational overhead associated with training separate models for individual tasks, establishing its efficacy for multi faceted classification tasks.
+<li>Results highlight that MTL models with VGG16 convolutional base tend to outperform STL
+based models in both accuracy and F1-scores, for age group, gender and race classifications of UTKFace data. </li> <li>The best MTL model, utilizing a VGG16 base with ImageNet weights, achieved test accuracies of 92.5%, 98.2%, and 95% for age group, gender, and race, respectively.
+Using VGGFace weights yielded comparable classification performance with 91.8% for age group, 97.9% for gender and 95.6% for race.</li><li>Partially frozen MTL-VGG models, incorporating gender embeddings with gating or attention mechanisms, demonstrated competitive performance with significantly reduced parameter counts.</li> <li>Overall, the MTL approach not only improves performance but also reduces the computational overhead associated with training separate models for individual tasks, establishing its efficacy for multi faceted classification tasks.  </li></ul>

 ## Codes